-The fee includes course materials, lunches, the buffets on Monday, 15th and Thursday, 18th and the course dinner on Thursday, 25st.
-The fee does not cover other meals and lodging.
+The fee includes course materials, lunches, the buffets on Monday, 15th and Thursday, 18th and the course dinner on Thursday, 25th.
+The fee does not cover other meals or lodging.

 When the number of participants is too low to have a fruitful course, the Institute BioTech Delft will cancel the event no later than six weeks before the start of the course.
 The course fee will be reimbursed within three weeks after cancellation.
 In case a speaker will not be able to present his/her lecture, due to unforeseen circumstances, BioTech Delft will arrange an equivalent replacement.

 Prof. Sef Heijnen

 After his MSc studies in Chemical Engineering, Sef Heijnen worked at DSM (then: Gist Brocades) for 15 years and in this period he also completed his PhD thesis in bioprocess technology at Delft University of Technology.
 In 1988, he became full professor and group leader in Cell Systems Engineering within the Department of Biotechnology of Delft University of Technology.
 He has an impressive track record: he is (co-) author of over 400 scientific publications, has supervised 50 PhD students and is a member of the Royal Netherlands Academy of Arts and Sciences (KNAW).
 His research interests are (1) metabolic engineering and systems biology applied to industrial microbial processes using Saccharomyces cerevisiae, Penicillium chrysogenum and Escherichia coli, (2) metabolome measurement and 13C-tracer analysis in steady state and dynamic conditions, and (3) thermodynamic and kinetic modelling of metabolism and fermentation.
 Prof. Heijnen teaches a wide variety of courses, and was elected at TU Delft’s 2003 ‘Leermeester’ (best lecturer).